Size9 to 12 inches (22.9-30.5 cm)

 - The lower jaw of a cooter is flat.

-The eastern river cooter faces population declines due to river pollution and human consumption.
+The eastern river cooter faces population declines due to river pollution.

 - This species is omnivorous, but aquatic vegetation is a primary food source.

 - Occurs in North America from east Virginia to east Georgia.
 There are isolated colonies in West Virginia, Kentucky and Tennessee.

 - Found in streams and rivers with clear water and substantial vegetation, along with springs, lakes, swamps and ponds in the Piedmont and Coastal Plains.

 - Hatchling carapace ranges in length of 1.375 to 1.625 inches (3.5-4.1 cm).

 - Female produces 1-6 clutches of 4-30 eggs per year.